nikodem-kisielewski/Rutgers-CS314/README.md

 HWProlog: Introduction to programming in Prolog

-Project1: Finding shortest train station path using DFS, BFS, and Dijkstra's algorithm
+Project1: Finding shortest train station path using DFS, BFS, and Dijkstra's algorithm in Prolog

 Project2: Using Python to analyze data